clk-project/clk/README.md

 # A quick tour of click-project

-When you install `click-project`, a command line tool called `clk` is installed also.
-You may want to play a bit with it to get the look and feel.
+When you install `click-project`, you have access to a full set of awesome libraries to create your own command line tool, as well as a simple command line tool called `clk`.
+You may want to play a bit with the later to grasp the look and feel of what `Click-project` is capable of..

 First, run `clk --help` or more simply `clk`.
 See, there are already plenty of commands already available.